* Real Estate Taxes

 3) is non consumable.

 In addition the IRS is OK with using a minimum threshold of value depending on your business to record a purchase as an asset.
-So a value of $300 or more is reasonable to record the purchase as an asset contingent on the asset meeting all three parts of the definition.
+A value of $300 or more is reasonable to record the purchase as an asset contingent on the asset meeting all three parts of the definition.
 However, local governments consider a $14 stapler a fixed asset for tax purposes.
 The IRS considers this an office expense.
 If your local government auditor goes to this extreme, simply include a couple of hundred dollars for each year as basis in the report for ‘Office Tooling’ and this will address this discrepancy.
 The same principle is used for tools and auxiliary equipment that is customarily expensed to the income statement.

 State Franchise Tax